Japan's High Speed Bullet Train - The Shinkansen 新幹線

 Travelling around Japan it is possible to see the changes that have occurred since the national railways system was broken up and privatized in 1987.

-In terms of the shinkansen, the obvious features are that different lines are operated by different companies: Tokaido Shinkansen (Tokyo-Osaka via Yokohama, Nagoya and Kyoto) - JR Tokai; Sanyo Shinkansen (Osaka-Hakata via Okayama, Hiroshima and Yamaguchi) - JR West; Kyushu Shinkansen (Yatsushiro - Kagoshima) - JR Kyushu; Tohoku Shinkansen (Tokyo - Hachinohe via Sendai), Joetsu Shinkansen (Tokyo - Niigata), Hokuriku or 'Nagano' Shinkansen (Tokyo - Nagano), Yamagata Shinkansen (Tokyo - Shinjo), and Akita Shinkansen (Tokyo - Akita) - JR East.
+In terms of the shinkansen, the obvious features are that different lines are operated by different companies: Tokaido Shinkansen (Tokyo-Osaka via Yokohama, Nagoya and Kyoto) - JR Tokai (aka JR Central); Sanyo Shinkansen (Osaka-Hakata via Okayama, Hiroshima and Yamaguchi) - JR West; Kyushu Shinkansen (Yatsushiro - Kagoshima) - JR Kyushu; Tohoku Shinkansen (Tokyo - Hachinohe via Sendai), Joetsu Shinkansen (Tokyo - Niigata), Hokuriku or 'Nagano' Shinkansen (Tokyo - Nagano), Yamagata Shinkansen (Tokyo - Shinjo), and Akita Shinkansen (Tokyo - Akita) - JR East.

-Through-running trains on the Sanyo and Tokaido Shinkansen stop for a whole 2 minutes at Shin-Osaka so that the crews can change so that only JR West crews operate west of Shin-Osaka and only JR Tokai crews east of Shin-Osaka.
+Through-running trains on the Sanyo and Tokaido Shinkansen stop for a whole 2 minutes at Shin-Osaka so that the crews can change in order for JR West crews to operate west of Shin-Osaka and JR Tokai crews east of Shin-Osaka.

 The Yamagata and Akita Shinkansen lines are not full shinkansen lines for some sections - so the trains are narrower and travel at lower speeds once off the main line; however, having narrower trains and lower speeds avoids the need to change trains onto a narrower, conventional train as in the past.